jdewasseige/concepts_MG1100/README.md

-# concepts_MG1100
+# Concepts of Mechanics
-Summary of useful concepts of mechanics for background validation.
+Summary of useful concepts of mechanics for background validation for the course MG1100 given at CentraleSupéléc.